NEWS

 1. Stock Emergency Supplies

-• Essential Items: Stockpile supplies such as flashlights, batteries, first aid kits, non-perishable food, and bottled water.
+• Essential Items: Stockpile supplies such as flashlights, batteries, first aid kits, battery-powered radio, non-perishable food, and bottled water.

 • Tools and Equipment: Ensure you have tools on hand for emergency repairs and maintenance, such as tarps, duct tape, and plywood.